A New Versatile Code for Gamma-Ray Monte-Carlo Radiative Transfer: Introduction

 CCSN is the explosion of a massive star $> 10~M_{\odot}$ powered by neutrino energy deposition after its gravitational collapse \citep{Nomoto1988, Woosley1995, Heger2003, Sukhbold2016}.
-The bounce created by the proto-neutron star triggers a shock, which is later sustained and revived by the energy deposited by neutrinos emitted from the NS \citep[see recent reviews e.g., ][]{Janka2017}.
-When the revived shock induces shock heating as it propagates through layers of envelopes in the star, it triggers nuclear reactions along the $\alpha$-chain.
-Furthermore, the neutrino from the proto-neutron star is sufficient to trigger some rare nuclear reactions, e.g., $(\nu,p)$-process \citep{Woosley1990} and $r$-process \citep{Woosley1994}.
+Neutrino energy deposition is an important energy source for its explosion \citep[see recent reviews e.g., ][]{Janka2017} where neutrinos are also responsible for some important processes, $(\nu,p)$-process \citep{Woosley1990} and $r$-process \citep{Woosley1994}.
 Most early radiation comes from decay of the isotopes $^{44}$Ti (half life $\tau \sim 60$ years), $^{56}$Ni and $^{56}$Co ($\tau=111.4$ days), $^{60}$Co ($\tau \sim$ 5.71 years).
 These isotopes are synthesized in the interior of the ejecta.
-Hence, a $\gamma$-ray signal can be seen only from months to years after the explosion.
+Hence, $\gamma$-ray lines can be seen from months to years after the explosion.

-Collapsar is similar to a CCSN but is powered by a jet emitted from the center black hole \citep{Woosley1993}.
-The jets develop from the accretion disk driven by magneto-rotational instability \citep{Tsuruta2018}.
-The jets collide with the infalling envelope and provides strong shock heating.
-This creates a high entropy environment for nucleosynthesis and a cone-shape outflow \citep{Tominaga2007, Tominaga2009}.
-Once the flow reaches the stellar surface, it creates a breakout and an opening where the central compact object is exposed \citep{Zhang2003}, which allows $\gamma$-rays to directly escape.
+Collapsar is the explosion of a massive star powered by the center black hole \citep{Woosley1993}.
+The accretion disk launches jets by magneto-rotational instability \citep{Tsuruta2018}.
+The jets create high entropy environment for nucleosynthesis and a cone-shape outflow \citep{Tominaga2007, Tominaga2009}.
+After the shock breakout, the opening exposes the central compact object \citep{Zhang2003}, which allows $\gamma$-rays to directly escape.